doslambos/Forty-Jekyll-Theme/_posts/2018-1-13-creative_process_and_flow.md

 layout: blog
 title: Creative Process and Flow
 description: I really want to do more of what I love.
-quote: Use the creative process - singing, writing, art, dance, whatever - to get to know yourself better.
-quote-by: Catie Curtis
 image: /assets/images/blog/inking-a-comic.jpg
 image-alt: Inking a Comic is part of our creative process for comics
 published: true